Miranda Rylance ` B.A. Hons (Psych), MSW, RSW – Owner and Psychotherapist

 Dorraine Mitchell B.A.
 (Psych), M.S.W., R.S.W.

 Dorraine is a passionate therapist with a Master of Social Work degree from Wilfrid Laurier University and an undergraduate degree in Psychology from York University.
 Dorraine consistently works from a client-centred and anti-oppressive perspective.
-She has spent much of her career working with children, youth, and families who have experienced various forms of trauma, and as such, approaches her practice with a trauma-informed lens.
+She has spent much of her career working with children, youth, couples and families who have experienced various forms of trauma, and as such, approaches her practice with a trauma-informed lens.

 Dorraine is passionate about helping people and assisting them in achieving their goals.
 She is a strong advocate, and enjoys case management, which means she is knowledgeable about community resources (particularly within the GTA) and can help connect you to other community organizations to assist in addressing your concerns.

 As a first-generation Black Woman, Dorraine is aware of various forms of systemic oppression that people from different social locations face and as such, feels that dismantling these forms of injustices through her work is crucial.
+In addition, Dorraine has a thorough working knowledge of oppression faced by peoples interacting with the child welfare system.

 Dorraine has experience running substance misuse group therapy sessions and has found that great healing occurs within a supportive peer environment alongside others who have shared similar life experiences.
 It is our hope at Willow Grove Counselling Center for Transformation to begin a substance misuse group in the near future so please contact myself or Miranda if this is of interest to you.